Close Menu

 They were actually talking to each other instead of sitting silently in front of separate screens.

-Finding “educational” games is easy.
-Finding ones that aren’t stuffed with ads or predatory micro-transactions is harder.
+Finding ones that are not stuffed with ads or predatory micro-transactions is harder.

 An 8-year-old girl typing on a laptop playing a typing balloon game, while her toddler brother watches from the side on a Doraemon table.